Anchorage to Denali: The Parks Highway

 Transit Buses (Hop-On, Hop-Off)

 These are the classic green school-bus-style vehicles.
-You buy a ticket for a destination (Toklat at mile 53, Eielson at mile 66, Wonder Lake at mile 85), and you can get off at any point along the way to hike.
+You buy a ticket for a destination, and you can get off at any point along the way to hike.
 Flag down any passing bus with an empty seat to catch a ride further in or back out.
 This flexibility is what makes Denali feel like a wilderness experience rather than a tour.

 Tour Buses (Narrated, Fixed Route)